aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 4. Iterate through all [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/shape/) objects to find the relevant table.
 5. Set the table's first row as its header.

-This Javascript code shows you how to set a table's first row as its header:
+This JavaScript code shows you how to set a table's first row as its header:

 ```javascript
 // Instantiates the Presentation class